immcantation/immcantation/training/BCR_Seurat_tutorial.md

     highlighted_cells <- Cells(gex_obj)[which(gex_obj$contains_bcr)]

+    # you could add a text box to the labels or repel them to make them easier to see
     UMAPPlot(object = gex_obj, cells.highlight = highlighted_cells,
              label = TRUE, label.size = 5, pt.size = 0.7) +
       scale_color_manual(name = "Data Type",
                          labels = c("non-BCR", "BCR"),
-                         values = c("gray", "red"))
+                         values = c("gray", "red")) +
+      labels_standard + clean_umap

     ## Scale for colour is already present.
     ## Adding another scale for colour, which will replace the existing scale.

 ![](BCR_Seurat_tutorial_files/BCR_Seurat_tutorial_gex-bcr-umap-1.png)

-As we can see, there is a very good correlation between the BCR cells (in red) and the clusters labeled as B cells.
+As we can see, there is a very good correlation between BCR cells with BCRs (in red) and the clusters labeled as B cells.

-*UMAP labels explanation: DC = dendritic cells, GC B = germinal center B cells, NK = natural killer cells, PB = plasmablasts, RMB = resting memory B cells.*

 ## Integration of GEX cell annotations in the BCR data